avil293d/VSDSquadron_FM/UART_Actuator/README.md

 ## Purpose of the Module

-The Verilog design implements an **FPGA-based RGB LED control system** that receives **ASCII commands** over UART from a PC or serial terminal.
-It parses each received command, decodes it and controls three LEDs (Red, Green, and Blue) accordingly.
+The Verilog design implements an **UART-Controlled Actuator System** that receives **ASCII commands** over UART from a PC or serial terminal.
+It parses each received command, decodes it and controls three LEDs (Red, Green and Blue) accordingly.
 It also **echoes back** each received character for confirmation and debugging.

-## UART RGB LED Control Architecture
+## UART LED Control Architecture

 ![Architecture](block_diagram_rgb_led.png.png)